demo444/learnpython/README.md

 # learnpython
 Code examples and data files for learning python

+If you are new to Python, complete the lessons in order, starting with Lesson 1.

+If you are an intermediate user or already familiar with Python, you may wish to complete the questions in Challenge.txt BEFORE looking at the lessons.
+If you get stuck or wish to validate your answers, you can refer to the Lessons for the solution.

 You can get your own personal pre-loaded, functional Jupyter Notebook with these examples at: https://gesis.mybinder.org/binder/v2/gh/demo444/learnpython/master